tichx/mlworkflow/README.md

 ![Images](img/step3.png)

 Choose an appropriate compute resource.
-(Ideally, we would recommend a option based on his project, the screen here is only for demo.
-The pricing details will be considered on another occasion.)
+(Ideally, we would recommend an option based on his project.
+The screen here is only for demo purpose.
+The pricing details will also be considered on another occasion.)

 ![Images](img/step2.png)